Drawing of Gage Gage Newman

 Travel

-Some highlights from previous travels: hiking in Tromsø under the "midnight sun"; exploring the sun festival in Otavalo; hiking from downtown Cape Town to Kirstenbosch over Table Mountain; watching the sun come up over the Mediterranean from Cadaqués
+Some highlights from previous travels: hiking in Tromsø under the "midnight sun"; exploring the sun festival in Otavalo; hiking from downtown Cape Town to Kirstenbosch over Table Mountain; watching the sun come up over the Mediterranean from Cadaqués.

 Writing